myclonelife/exosphere/README.md

 at lower cost.
 Developers benefit from
 pain-free micro-services,
-higher productivity and fun for a wider degree of engineering talent, amazing testing, and first-class cloud support, all in their favorite language.
+higher productivity and fun for a wider degree of talent, amazing testing, and first-class cloud support, all in their favorite language.